gentics/mesh-ui/README.md

 ## Developer Notes

+### Code Formatting

+This project uses [TSLint](https://palantir.github.io/tslint/) and [Prettier](https://prettier.io/) to automatically format the TypeScript code, and [js-beautify](https://github.com/beautify-web/js-beautify) to format the HTML templates.

+Formatting is performed automatically with every commit (by means of [lint-staged](https://github.com/okonet/lint-staged)).
+This means that only well-formatted code should ever make it into the repo.
+In the event that there is a TSLint failure which cannot be automatically fixed, the commit will fail with an error message from TSLint explaining what needs to be fixed manually.

 ### Strict null checks and the `!` operator

 This project makes use of TypeScript's `strictNullChecks`.
 In general, we should avoid the use of the `!` non-null